 - How high are the ceilings?
 Heat rises so this is an important factor.

 - Where is the room in the house?
-Outside walls are colder, therefore, more heat is required.
+Outside walls are colder, therefore, it requires more heat.

 - Is it upstairs, ground floor or basement?
 Airflow and heat rising will influence the room level.